-There are two mega trends that have converged to create a tremendous opportunity for both the financial services industry and the men and women who have honorably served in the armed forces of the United States and their spouses.
-First, the financial services industry is largely comprised of aging professionals and is facing a demographic challenge in need of an infusion of skilled individuals.
-Second, the over 375,000 of our Nation’s veterans and their spouses who will transition each year into the civilian workforce are looking for a meaningful second career where their skills can be utilized.
-To address these trends, the American College established the Penn Mutual Center for Veterans Affairs (PMCVA).
+There are two mega trends that have converged to create a tremendous opportunity for both the financial services profession, and the men and women who have honorably served in the armed forces of the United States, along with their spouses.
+First, the financial services sector is largely comprised of aging professionals and is facing a demographic challenge in need of an infusion of skilled individuals.
+Second, over 375,000 of our nation’s veterans and their spouses who will transition each year into the civilian workforce and are looking for a meaningful second career where their skills can be used.
+To address these trends, The American College of Financial Services established the Penn Mutual Center for Veterans Affairs (PMCVA).

-The mission of PMCVA is to empower veterans and their spouses with educational support and career opportunities in the financial services industry.
+The mission of PMCVA is to empower veterans and their spouses with educational support and career opportunities in the financial services profession.
 The crown jewel of the program is the full scholarship awarded to active duty service members, veterans and their spouses.
-Scholarship recipients can earn their specific designation for any of those offered at The American College, as well as the two Masters degrees: Master of Science in Management (MSM) and Master of Science in Financial Services (MSFS).
-The full list of designations include:
+Scholarship recipients can earn their specific designation for any of those offered at The American College of Financial Services, as well as the two master’s degrees: Master of Science in Management (MSM) and Master of Science in Financial Services (MSFS).
+The full list of designations includes:

-The American College, located in Bryn Mawr, PA, is a non-profit educational institution which provides training and development for financial services professionals.
-Serving as a business partner to banks, brokerage firms, insurance companies and the like for 90 years, The American College has assembled a faculty of financial scholars to help companies and their employees grow and succeed.
+The American College of Financial Services, located in Bryn Mawr, PA, is a nonprofit educational institution which provides training and development for financial services professionals.
+Serving as a business partner to banks, brokerage firms, insurance companies and the like for more than 90 years, The College has assembled a faculty of financial scholars to help companies and their employees grow and succeed.

 There are a lot of veteran support organizations out there doing wonderful things for our veterans, and there are financial services organizations that are doing a superb job serving veterans, but there isn’t an organization out there that has the focus on serving veterans who are in the financial services arena.
 The really nice aspect of filling this niche is that the PMCVA complements and creates synergies with those other organizations supporting veterans in job searches and fulfilling their financial needs.